Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 Palm Springs Aerial Tramway Exhibit

-Palm Springs Tram Restaurant
+Palm Spring Tram Museum

 There are two dining options at the top of the Palm Springs Aerial Tramway.
-Peaks, a fine dining experience with a breathtaking view of the Coachella Valley and Pines Café, a cafeteria-style restaurant.
+Peaks – a fine dining experience with a breathtaking view of the Coachella Valley and Pines Café – a cafeteria-style restaurant.
 Both restaurants are open for lunch and dinner.

 The Lookout Lounge – A full cocktail bar offering a variety of alcoholic beverages and appetizers is also located on the same level as the restaurants.
 Open 11:00 a.m. – 8:30 p.m.